-Dr Hans-Christoph Hirt is an executive director and board member at Hermes EOS and as head of the organisation is responsible for the sustainable success of the business.
-He leads and oversees the global engagement programme and the quality of the services Hermes EOS provides to its clients around the world.
-Hans also leads some high-profile stewardship activities, including priority engagements with major companies in Asia and Germany, as well as interactions with key regulators and organisations.
+Dr Hans-Christoph Hirt is an executive director and board member at Hermes EOS and as head of the organisation leads a multi-national team ensuring the sustainable success of the business.
+In this role, he is responsible for and oversees the global engagement programme and the quality of the service Hermes EOS provides to its clients around the world.
+Hans also leads some high-profile stewardship activities, including priority engagements with major companies in Germany and the UK, as well as interactions with key regulators and organisations.
 Prior to joining Hermes EOS, Hans worked with international law firm Ashurst.
 He is the author of numerous publications on corporate governance and law, responsible investment and stewardship.
-Currently, he is a member of the Steering Committee of the UN PRI Investor Engagement Clearinghouse and the Shareholder Responsibilities Committee of the International Corporate Governance Network.
-In 2015, he joined the Institutional Investor Council in Malaysia.
+He is a member of the Corporate Governance Advisory Council of the Council of Institutional Investors and the Advisory Board of CECP’s Strategic Investor Initiative.
 Hans is a UK-qualified lawyer, holds degrees in Business Administration from universities in Germany and the UK, the ACCA qualification and a PhD from the London School of Economics (LSE).
 He continues to be involved in academia as a Corporate Governance Fellow at the LSE’s Financial Markets Group and a Teaching Fellow at University College London.
 Hans speaks French, German and Mandarin.

 Frédéric Bach focuses on engagements with companies based in Japan, where he lived for seven years at the beginning of his career.
 He has 25-year experience as a trader, analyst, head of research and portfolio manager in equity and fixed income markets and also worked in Switzerland and the UAE.
 Before joining Hermes EOS, he was a contractor with AODP, an NGO raising awareness of climate change issues and their impact on the valuation of financial assets with investors such as pension funds and insurance companies.
 Frédéric holds an MSc in telecommunication engineering from ENSTBr in Brest, an MBA from ESSEC, near Paris, and the CFA Institute's Chartered Financial Analyst designation.
 In addition to his native French and fluency in Japanese, he can also work in German, Italian and Spanish and communicate in Portuguese and Arabic.